frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![theoffice-cod](https://media0.giphy.com/media/7ukAmtG7h6OwZRNJiM/giphy.gif?cid=790b7611c25de5e6ee40fdc326f05e2d551ea1cf37324bab&rid=giphy.gif&ct=g)

+While it now has found many other purposes, the GPU was initially brought to market for video games and 3D rendering!
 Similarly to CPU, you can find multiple online benchmarks for GPU (e.g. [GPU User Benchmark](https://gpu.userbenchmark.com/)) that will do the heavy lifting for you!

 <details>
   <summary>The other lesser known siblings: TPU & IPU</summary>